ericathedev/ericathedev.github.io/index.markdown

 ---

 <h2>About Me</h2>
-🚧 👷🏻‍♀️ This part of the site is still under construction - check back later for more info! 👷🏻‍♀️ 🚧
+Hi I'm Erica Tanti and I'm a a Software Engineer (_ahem, Developer?_) from Malta!
+Welcome to 👩🏻‍💻 Erica The Dev, my little spot on the internet where I'll be sharing by knowledge from my 9 years working in the software industry.

 <h2>Blog</h2>
 My blog posts can be found at [this url]({% link blog/index.markdown %}).
-Here's a list of some topics I write about if you want to learn more.
+Here's a list of topics I've written about to get you started.

 {% capture temptags %}
   {% for tag in site.tags %}